 “Look!
 All these years I’ve been slaving for you and never disobeyed your orders.
 Yet you never gave me even a young goat so I could celebrate with my friends.
 But when this son of yours who has squandered your property with prostitutes comes home, you kill the fattened calf for him!’”

-The Elder Son is perhaps the daily life of the committed Christian, the cradle-Catholic, the post-conversion-convert, the daily-grind of the person who never left the Father’s home or returned a long time ago, long enough for the sheer-miracle of the return to have faded away.
+The Elder Son is perhaps the daily life of the committed Christian, the cradle-Catholic, the post-conversion-convert, the daily grind of the person who never left the Father’s home or returned a long time ago, long enough for the sheer-miracle of the return to have faded away.

-Which is why it is harder to recognise that there is absolutely no difference to how the Father treats His Prodigal Son and His Elder Son.
+Which is why it is harder to recognize that there is absolutely no difference to how the Father treats His Prodigal Son and His Elder Son.
 The Elder Son cannot see that.
 Look carefully at what he says to His father.
 Look at his anger.
 He is wrapped up in bitterness.
 He is preoccupied with right and wrong, obedience and disobedience.
 He says he has “slaved” for his father.

 It is interesting that while the Prodigal Son gets a resolution to his story the Elder Son does not.
 We do not know whether the Elder Son puts his anger to one side, joins the party, and embraces his brother in a welcome home.
 The Elder Brother doesn’t get a resolution to his story because he does not make that same turn of repentance that is required of both brothers.
 The Elder Brother does not think that repentance is required of him.
 We don’t know what he does next, where his heart turns- in on itself, or outwards toward his father’s love.